hosting grown up birthday parties

 Is there something you could ask for a present to make the party go off with a bang?

 So often people say “what do you want for your birthday” and it is hard to come up with something.
 But maybe if you have a significant party planned you could ask for something that would add a little something extra to the party, especially if it is a group of friends or family that are asking.
 Maybe video booth hire for instance?
 Think of the fun you could have, and the evidence to look back in years to come!
 We did a photo booth for Caity and Dan’s wedding which was so much fun.
 Video would be hilarious!
+If you enjoy a tipple, you might also ask someone to bring champagne specials or even a cheese board.
+Simplicity that you can share is often best.

 Create an event on Facebook for the invites